 Research related to gender differences in the brain shows us some general differences on brain structure and function in men and women:

-- Sex differences in the brain begin as early as the fetal development.
-The hormone testosterone plays a role on the “masculinization” of the brain.
+- Sex differences in the brain begin as early as fetal development.
+The hormone testosterone plays a role in the “masculinization” of the brain.
 Although this hormone is present in both men and women, males have it in a bigger proportion.

 - Males, on average, have larger total brain volume than women.
-Nevertheless, the volume and tissue density differs depending on the region:
+Nevertheless, the volume and tissue density differ depending on the region:

-- In relation to tissue density, men have higher proportion in the left side of the limbic system, while women’s tissue density is higher in the frontal lobe.
+In relation to tissue density, men have a higher proportion in the left side of the limbic system, while women’s tissue density is higher in the frontal lobe.

 - Scientists have also studied sex differences in the structure of the brain related to psychopathological conditions.
-In general, ADHD, autism, conduct disorders, specific language impairment, Tourette’s syndrome and dyslexia prevale on males.
-Women, on the other hand, prevale on suffering from depression, anxiety and anorexia nervosa.
+In general, ADHD, autism, conduct disorders, specific language impairment, Tourette’s syndrome, and dyslexia prevail in males.
+Women, on the other hand, prevail in suffering from depression, anxiety, and anorexia nervosa.

 However, it’s very important to understand that this doesn’t make it a rule.
 These traits are not to be present in every man or woman.
-Moreover, male’s or female’s typical behavior might also be constructed by society and the environment.
+Moreover, male or female-typical behavior might also be constructed by society and the environment.

-Considering all this information, professor at Tel-Aviv University, Daphna Joel (2015), has different findings on sex differences on the brain.
-Her study, along with other scientists, consisted on analyzing the MRIs of 1.400 people’s brains.
-They observed the differences on the distribution of the gray matter, white matter and connectivity.
+Considering all this information, a professor at Tel-Aviv University, Daphna Joel (2015), has different findings on sex differences in the brain.
+Her study, along with other scientists, consisted of analyzing the MRIs of 1.400 people’s brains.
+They observed the differences in the distribution of the gray matter, white matter, and connectivity.
 And what did they find?

 - Brains cannot be categorized as male or female.
 They are “comprised of unique ‘mosaics’ of features.
 Some more common in females compared with males, some more common in males compared with females.
 Some more common in both females and males” (Daphna et al., 2015).

 - Quantifying instead of qualifying.
 “It’s more appropriate and informative to refer to measures of the brain in quantitative ways, rather than in qualitative ways (e.g. “male” or “female” form)”.
-Describing the size, the density, the amount of connections, etc. of each brain makes it more accurate.
-At the end, we all have different traits beyond our sex/gender.
+Describing the size, density, amount of connections, etc. of each brain makes it more accurate.
+In the end, we all have different traits beyond our sex/gender.